Skip to contents

 • ge[i]−1(p1,i,p2,i)g_{e[i]}^{-1} (p_{\mathrm 1,i}, p_{\mathrm 2,i}) is the bivariate inverse-link function that transforms linear predictors to the central tendancy parameters of the distribution;

-• Ξe[i]\theta_{e[i]} is the dispersion parameters for distribution e[i]e[i];
+• Ξe[i]\theta_{e[i]} is the dispersion parameters for distribution e[i]e[i] for sample ii;

 In the simple case, the distribution only requires a single linear predictor such that đ©2=𝟎\mathbf p_{\mathrm 2} = \mathbf 0 by construction and drops out of the model.
 In this case, the model collapses to a generalized linear mixed model.
 For example we might have a log-link and Poisson distribution, such that it collapses to a log-linked Poisson GLMM, yi∌Poisson(ep1,i)y_i \sim \mathrm{Poisson}(e^{p_{\mathrm 1,i}}).